GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 ### Spatial datatypes support

-As noted earlier when discussing [schema conversion of Spatial datatype](#spatial-datatype), spanner does not support spatial datatypes and are mapped to `STRING(MAX)` spanner type.
+As noted earlier when discussing [schema conversion of Spatial datatype](#spatial-datatype), Spanner does not support spatial datatypes and are mapped to `STRING(MAX)` Spanner type.
 Data conversion for spatial datatypes is different for both `mysql` and `mysqldump` driver.

 - MySQL information schema approach (`-driver=mysql`) : Data from MySQL is fetched using 'ST_AsText(g)' function which converts a value in internal geometry format to its WKT(Well-Known Text) representation and returns the string result.
-This value will be stored as `STRING` in spanner.
+This value will be stored as `STRING` in Spanner.
 - MySQL dump approach (`-driver=mysqldump`) : Mysqldump will have the internal geometry data in binary format.
 It cannot be converted to WKT format and there is no proper method for mysqldump generation of spatial datatypes also.
-Thus, this value will just be fetched as a `TEXT` type and converted to `STRING` spanner type.
+Thus, this value will just be fetched as a `TEXT` type and converted to Spanner type `STRING`.

 Note that mysql information schema approach would be the recommended approach for data conversion of spatial datatypes.
 For production use, you must store this data using standard data types, and implement